lonesome-data/McKinsey_Hackathon_I/README.md

 Project is derived from a 24-hr McKinsey Hackathon held 19 November 2017. https://datahack.analyticsvidhya.com/contest/mckinsey-analytics-hackathon/?utm_source=sendinblue&utm_campaign=McKinsey_Hackathon__Go_live&utm_medium=email
-Due to family obligations, I did not submit a solution but analyzed the problem on my own time.
+<br>Due to family obligations, I did not submit a solution but analyzed the problem on my own time.
 Still a work in progress.

 Scenario: You are working with the government to transform your city into a smart city.
 The vision is to convert it into a digital and intelligent city to improve the efficiency of services for the citizens.